 Student housing in Swansea

-We specialise in student accommodation in Swansea that makes that morning walk to lectures even quicker.
+We offer student accommodation in Swansea that makes that morning walk to lectures even quicker.
 What’s more, rent for students is relatively cheap and we offer deals on various houses and flats.
-You may want a flat to yourself or you could be a group of ten – we have something to suit your needs.
+You may want a flat to yourself or you could be a group of ten – check our available properties to see if we have something to suit your needs.

 Why students use our services